 We left Moab, Utah where we were staying around 4:30 am for the 1 hour drive to Canyonlands National Park.
 Although the hike to get to the arch takes only 15 minutes there are two reasons for leaving so early…1) the arch is small and 2) it’s very popular.

-Mesa Arch is located in the Island in the Sky District of Canyonlands National Park in Utah.
+The arch is located in the Island in the Sky District of Canyonlands National Park in Utah.
 Drive south for 6.3 miles from the Island in the Sky Visitor Center and turn left into the parking area for Mesa Arch located on Grand View Point Road.
 The trailhead which begins here is a short, well marked and easy to follow trail.
 The arch is located right on the rim of the plateau.

-Mesa Arch is perched on a cliff with the entire canyon and the La Sal Mountains as a backdrop.
+The arch is perched on a cliff with the entire canyon and the La Sal Mountains as a backdrop.
 The trail will take you to the edge of the plateau where you will have an expansive view of the rugged terrain below.
 Canyon Overlook Trail in Zion National Park also offers breathtaking views after a short hike.

 This lizard and grasshopper seemed to be facing off as we walked along the trail.
 I’m not sure of the outcome as we continued on our way back to the parking area.